 Cloud hosting is the best solution for medium and growing sites, as the cloud technology makes it easy to scale resources according to your site’s needs.

-HostGator is one of the best known web hosting companies, keeping millions of websites on its servers for over 25 years.
-As shown in this review, HostGator web hosting option offers various plans with money-back guarantee and decent customer support, ranging from shared server to dedicated.
+HostGator is one of the best web hosting companies, keeping millions of websites on its servers for over 25 years.
+As shown in this web hosting review, HostGator offers various plans with money-back guarantee and decent customer support, ranging from shared server to dedicated.
 But it’s definitely their cloud hosting that offers the best value for money.

 The Best Cheap Web Hosting

 When you start a new website, it’s very common to be on a budget.
 Many web hosts offer affordable basic hosting, but unfortunately performance is often neglected as those companies need to host lots of sites on limited server resources.

-Happily, it is still possible to find affordable web hosting that offers quality service.
+Luckily, it is still possible to find cheap hosting that offers quality service and customer support.
 Cheap hosting is a smart choice for beginners and small sites with little traffic.
 Medium to high traffic site owners should avoid it, as the limited hosting options won’t be enough for your traffic, which will ultimately result in a slow load time and downtime due to lack of memory.

-Hostinger is is an employee-owned domain name registrar and web hosting provider from Kaunas, Lithuania.
-With prices starting at $0.80 per month, Hostinger is simply the cheapest basic hosting you can find.
+Hostinger is an employee-owned domain name registrar and web hosting provider from Kaunas, Lithuania.
+With prices starting at $0.80 per month, Hostinger is simply the cheapest basic web host you can find.

-Despite the very low prices, this web host provides a correct performance, 99.9% uptime guarantee and 24/7 email support.
-It is currently the best cheap web hosting you can find, and one of the highlights of this review.
+Despite the very low prices, this host provides a great performance, 99.9% uptime and money-back guarantee, and 24/7 customer support.
+It is currently the best cheap web hosting you can find, and one of the highlights of this guide.

-With over 25 years of online presence and hosting, GoDaddy is one of the biggest and most popular web hosts.
+With over 25 years of online presence and being a web host, GoDaddy is one of the biggest and most popular web hosts.
 The successful American company currently offers pricing starting at $2.49 a month with unlimited bandwidth and a free domain name.